JimmyCDChen/New-York-Subway/README.md

 In a client facing application, we should always implement some authentication for user validation.

 Recommended TODO:
-- Implement API authentication for request client if needed.
+- Implement API authentication for request clients if needed.
 - Implement more validation on edge cases.
 - Check returned error message so no PII data is not revealed.